sahilwep/C_Programming_notes/README.md

 ## Why I am posting my notes for free ?
 * My notes are for those people, who want to learn for free..
 * As a opensource contributor it's my duty to share my knowledge with others..
-* If you want to contrubute with my projects , ping me at :
+* If you want to contrubute with my projects, ping me at :
     * mail : ``sahilwep@gmail.com``
     * twitter : ``@sahilwep``
     * Discord : ``sahilwep#8436``